outpostHQ/website/content/storybook/base-syntax.md

 Pretty easy, isn't it?
 And **Numl** has dozens of elements with different defaults for various scenarios.

-If you want to change a look of default button you can use style attributes as we did it with **nu-el** element above.
+If you want to change a look of the default button you can use style attributes as we did it with the **nu-el** element above.

 You can always create a new custom element with different defaults using **JavaScript API**.